 Valancourt Books is a small, independent press that publishes rare and out-of-print fiction through a print-on-demand service.
 In June 2018, the Copyright Office, pursuant to Section 407’s deposit requirements, sent Valancourt a demand letter for mandatory deposit of 341 of the titles it publishes.
 After Valancourt objected to the demands, the Copyright Office updated the demand letter to reduce the number of requested deposits to 240 titles.

-Nonetheless, Valancourt filed a complaint against the Copyright Office in August of 2018, seeking to enjoin the federal government from demanding deposit copies and alleging the mandatory deposit provisions are an unconstitutional taking of property without just compensation in violation of the Fifth Amendment and an unconstitutional burden on free speech in violation of the First Amendment.
+Subsequently, Valancourt filed a complaint against the Copyright Office in August of 2018, seeking to enjoin the federal government from demanding deposit copies and alleging the mandatory deposit provisions are an unconstitutional taking of property without just compensation in violation of the Fifth Amendment and an unconstitutional burden on free speech in violation of the First Amendment.
 The complaint also argued that because, following enactment of the 1976 Copyright Act, all original works are protected by copyright from the moment they are created, the deposit requirement no longer operates as an element of a quid pro quo.
 In March 2019, the Copyright Office offered a settlement to Valancourt in that the agency would accept electronic copies instead of print copies and that the offer extended to all future copies submitted by Valancourt.
 Valancourt rejected the offer.

-On July 23, 2021, the District Court for the District of Columbia issued a memorandum opinion, granting summary judgment in favor of the Copyright Office.
+On July 23, 2021, the District Court for the District of Columbia granted summary judgment in favor of the Copyright Office.
 The court considered both of Valancourt’s constitutional claims and determined that both claims failed.
-First, the Court found that Section 407’s deposit requirement isn’t an unconstitutional taking, but rather a voluntary exchange in return for the benefit of federal copyright protection.
+First, the Court found that Section 407’s deposit requirement was not an unconstitutional taking, but rather a voluntary exchange in return for the benefit of federal copyright protection.
 The court explained that the Supreme Court held in Ruckelshaus v.
-Monsanto Co. that statues that confer benefits on a citizen may condition the receipt of that benefit on the submission of private property and do not constitute an unconstitutional taking of property in violation of the Fifth Amendment.
-Second, the court found that the deposit requirement is not a violation of the First Amendment because it does not unduly burden speech and is not a content based restriction on speech because all publications in the United States must comply.
+Monsanto Co. that statutes which confer benefits on a citizen may condition the receipt of that benefit on the submission of private property and do not constitute an unconstitutional taking of property in violation of the Fifth Amendment.
+Second, the court found that the deposit requirement is not a violation of the First Amendment because it does not unduly burden speech and is not a content-based restriction on speech because all publications in the United States must comply.
 The court went on to say that any burden posed by the deposit requirement is not disproportionate to the benefits enjoyed by Valancourt and the general public, namely creating a public repository to promote the arts and sciences.